Wheaton High School: Renovation

 Wheaton High School along with the adjoining Thomas Edison High School of Technology were entirely reconstructed where Wheaton's football and baseball fields were previously located.
 Since other schools were too full to accommodate Wheaton's student body, the original building was not demolished until the new buildings were completed.
 After initial debate, construction was completed by building the two high schools in separate buildings instead of being joined as it was previously.
 Wheaton High School had its last home football game during the 2012-2013 season before construction began on the site where the football field was located.

 In January 2016, Wheaton High School took up residence in the new building located at the corner of Randolph Road and Dalewood Drive.
 In September 2019, Wheaton had its first football game after the construction of the new field was completed.

 Project-based Curriculum

 Along with the upcoming renovation, curriculum changes are being integrated into Wheaton High.
 The current Engineering and Biomedical Magnets are curricula based on Project Lead The Way standards.
 This is the basis for a project-based curriculum which is to be integrated into as many subjects as possible.
 This project-based curriculum will give students more hands-on projects and fewer lectures and quizzes.
 If successful, the curriculum technique is expected to influence other high schools in the Montgomery County school system.

 History

 The school opened its doors on September 7, 1954, as Wheaton Junior–Senior High School.
 The 75000 sqft building sat on 27.4 acres of land.
 Its first principal was Elwood B. Mason.
+It was designed for 1,534 students.
 During its first school year, it had 1,400 students enrolled in grades seven to eleven.
 The school cost $3 million to build.

+The name of its athletic teams, the Crimson Knights, was voted in by the students in its first school year.
+Its football team won three of its seven games during its first season, coached by Lou Chacos.